wombleton/gitlaw-nz/acts/F/Financial Markets Authority Act 2011.md

     (2) That sum must not exceed the amount that would be payable to the witness if his or her attendance had been as a witness for the Crown in a criminal case in accordance with regulations for the time being in force for the payment of witnesses for the Crown in criminal cases.

-    Compare: 1978 No 103 [s 69E][183]; 1986 No 5 [s 99(5)][182]
+    Compare: 1978 No 103 [s 69E][188]; 1986 No 5 [s 99(5)][187]

 #### Power to enter and search place, vehicle, or other thing

 ##### 29 Power to enter and search place, vehicle, or other thing

-*   (1) The FMA may authorise a specified person to enter and search a place, vehicle, or other thing for the purpose of ascertaining whether a person has engaged in or is engaging in conduct that constitutes or may constitute a contravention of any provision of the financial markets legislation if the FMA is satisfied that there are reasonable grounds---
+*   (1) The FMA may authorise a specified person to enter and search a place, vehicle, or other thing for the purpose of ascertaining whether a person has engaged in or is engaging in conduct that constitutes or may constitute a contravention, or being involved in a contravention, of any provision of the financial markets legislation if the FMA is satisfied that there are reasonable grounds---

-    *   (a) to suspect that person has engaged in or is engaging in conduct that constitutes or may constitute such a contravention; and
+    *   (a) to suspect that person has engaged in or is engaging in conduct that constitutes or may constitute such a contravention or involvement; and

     *   (b) to believe that the search will find evidential material in or on or part of the place, vehicle, or thing.